-He had a flaw, though.
-A tiny flaw.
 He needed more love than I could give him.
 When he was caught at the park, I knew he had to die, too.
 I couldn't risk that he might talk, might expose me.

 That's why you asked the judge to let him off.
 So you could kill him.
 You murdered my brother.